s41m0n/Cplus-Profiler/README.md

 While the usage of a check-point leads to a negligible overhead (\~60 nanoseconds), it is suggested to use wisely the store-points, since the I/O operation on file are more expensive.

-Every measure is characterized by:
+Each measure is characterized by:

 * filename: the name of the file which contains the check-point;
 * line of code: the line of code where the check-point has been inserted;